Dual-Tree LLM-Enhanced Negative Sampling for Implicit Collaborative Filtering: Experiments

 \subsubsection{Baselines}

-We compare DTL-NS with seven negative sampling methods: the commonly used RNS~\cite{BPR}, three hard negative sampling methods (DNS~\cite{DNS}, MixGCF~\cite{MixGCF}, DNS(M,N)~\cite{DNS(MN)}), two methods targeting false negatives (SRNS~\cite{SRNS}, AHNS~\cite{AHNS}) and a LLM-based negative sampling method HNLMRec~\cite{zhao2025HNLMRec}.
+We compare DTL-NS with eight negative sampling methods: the commonly used RNS~\cite{BPR}, three hard negative sampling methods (DNS~\cite{DNS}, MixGCF~\cite{MixGCF}, DNS(M,N)~\cite{DNS(MN)}), three methods targeting false negatives (SRNS~\cite{SRNS}, BNS~\cite{liu2023bayesian}, AHNS~\cite{AHNS}) and a LLM-based negative sampling method HNLMRec~\cite{zhao2025HNLMRec}.
 In addition, we include three representative LLM-enhanced recommenders (KAR~\cite{xi2024kar}, LLMRec~\cite{wei2024llmrec}, and RLMRec~\cite{ren2024rlmrec}), as complementary baselines.
 Note that our main comparisons focus on negative sampling methods, since DTL-NS is a negative sampling strategy; LLM-enhanced recommenders follow a different paradigm and are included only as a reference.
-Unless otherwise specified, all baselines use the same hyperparameter settings as their original code implementations.
+For fair comparison, unless otherwise specified, we use the hyperparameter settings reported in the original paper or released code when a baseline is evaluated on the same dataset as in the original study; for other datasets, we tune its key hyperparameters on the validation set.